Meteor shower peaks this weekend: When to watch

 When is the best time to catch the meteor shower?

-The best time to see one would be in the hours before sunrise on May 5-7.
-That is the peak time for the Eta Aquariid shower.
+The best time to see one would be in the hours before sunrise on May 6-7.

 What causes the meteor shower?